octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 npm install -g yo
 npm install -g generator-nanocyte-component
 ```
-_Yeoman (yo) is a tool that runs generators. generator-nanocyte-component is Octoblu's yo component generator._
+_'generator-nanocyte-component' is Octoblu's 'yo' component generator.
+Yeoman (yo) is a simple tool that will run your generators._

 Create a new directory, such as `nanocyte-component-example`, and `cd` into it.